alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 </vector>
 ```

 The triangular play and circular record icons are both filled `path`s with orange and red fill colors respectively.
-The pause icon, on the other hand, is a stroked `path` with a green stroke color and a stroke width of 2.
-Each `path`'s drawing commands are executed with respect to a `12x12` grid:
+The pause icon, on the other hand, is a stroked `path` with a green stroke color and a stroke width of 2. **Figure 1** illustrates each `path`'s drawing commands executed inside to a `12x12` grid:

 {% include posts/2016/11/29/includes1_drawing_paths_path_commands.html %}